NOMU: Neural Optimization-based Model Uncertainty: Experimental Evaluation

+\paragraph{Results} \Cref{fig:1dboundsLevy} exemplifies our findings, showing typical UBs for the Levy function as obtained in one run.
+In \Cref{subsubsec:Uncertainty Bounds Detailed Characteristics} we provide further visualisations.
 We find that MCDO consistently yields tube-like UBs; in particular, its UBs do not narrow at training points, i.e., failing in \ref{itm:Axioms:ZeroUncertaintyAtData} even though MCDO's Bayesian interpretation requires \hyperref[itm:Axioms:ZeroUncertaintyAtData]{D2} to hold (see \Cref{sec:desiderata:InSample}).
 Moreover, it only fulfills \ref{itm:Axioms:largeDistantLargeUncertainty} to a limited degree.
 We frequently observe that DE leads to UBs of somewhat arbitrary shapes.
 This can be seen most prominently in \Cref{fig:1dboundsLevy} around $x\approx-0.75$ and at the edges of its input range, where DE's UBs are very different in width with no clear justification.
 Thus, also DE is limited in \ref{itm:Axioms:largeDistantLargeUncertainty}.
 In addition, we sometimes see that also DE's UBs do not narrow sufficiently at training points, i.e., not fulfilling \ref{itm:Axioms:ZeroUncertaintyAtData}.
-HDE's UBs are even more random, i.e., predicting large model uncertainty at training points and sometimes zero model uncertainty in gaps between them (e.g. $x\approx-0.75$).
+HDE's UBs are even more random, i.e., predicting large model uncertainty at training points and sometimes zero model uncertainty in gaps between them (e.g., $x\approx-0.75$).
 In contrast, NOMU displays the behaviour it is designed to show.
 Its UBs nicely tighten at training points and expand in-between (\hyperref[itm:Axioms:trivial]{D1}\crefrangeconjunction\hyperref[itm:Axioms:largeDistantLargeUncertainty]{D3}, for \ref{itm:Axioms:irregular} see \cref{subsec:A note on Desideratum D4}).
-Furthermore, \Cref{fig:1dboundsLevy} shows how \sigmax\ realizes as maximal prior uncertainty.
-Similarly as NOMU, GPs fulfill \ref{itm:Axioms:ZeroUncertaintyAtData} and \ref{itm:Axioms:largeDistantLargeUncertainty} well, but cannot account for \ref{itm:Axioms:irregular} (since a fixed kernel does not depend on the model prediction). \Cref{fig:1dboundsLevy} shows an instance in which the GP's model prediction overshoots although the RBF-kernel is a reasonable choice for the $C^{\infty}$-Levy function.
+Like NOMU, the GP fulfills \ref{itm:Axioms:ZeroUncertaintyAtData} and \ref{itm:Axioms:largeDistantLargeUncertainty} well, but cannot account for \ref{itm:Axioms:irregular} (a fixed kernel does not depend on the model prediction). \Cref{tab:1dsynfunresults} provides the ranks achieved by each algorithm (see \Cref{subsubsec:Detailed Synthetic Functions Results in Regression} for corresponding metrics).
+We calculate the ranks based on the medians and a 95\% bootstrap CI of \AUC\, and \MNLPD{}.
+An algorithm loses one rank to each other algorithm that significantly dominates it.
+Winners are marked in grey.
+We observe that NOMU is the only algorithm that never comes in third place or worse.
+Thus, while some algorithms do particularly well in capturing uncertainties of functions with certain characteristics (e.g., RBF-GPs for polynomials), NOMU is the only algorithm that consistently performs well.
+HDE's bad performance can be explained by its randomness and the fact that it sometimes predicts zero model uncertainty out-of-sample.
+For 2D, we provide results and visualizations in \Cref{subsubsec:Detailed Synthetic Functions Results in Regression} and \ref{subsubsec:Uncertainty Bounds Detailed Characteristics} highlighting similar characteristics of all the algorithms as in 1D.